csiro-fair/marimba/README.md

 pip install poetry
 ```

-Then, from the root directory of the MarImBA project, run:
+Then, from the root directory of the Marimba project, run:

 ```bash
 poetry install
 poetry shell
 ```

 This will create a new environment, install the package dependencies and activate the environment.
-You can now run the MarImBA CLI application from the activated environment:
+You can now run the Marimba CLI application from the activated environment:

 ```bash
 marimba --help